skydoves/landscapist/docs/zoomable.md

 - **Pinch to zoom**: Use two fingers to zoom in/out
 - **Double-tap to zoom**: Double-tap to toggle between original and zoomed state
 - **Pan**: Drag to pan around when zoomed in
-- **Fling**: Quick swipe to fling with momentum

-## Sub-Sampling (Tiling)
+## Sub-Sampling

-For very large images, Landscapist supports sub-sampling (tiled rendering) to efficiently display high-resolution images without running out of memory.
+For very large images, Landscapist supports sub-sampling to efficiently display high-resolution images without running out of memory.
 This feature loads only the visible tiles at the appropriate resolution.

 ### Enabling Sub-Sampling